How did Felony & Mayhem start?

 How do you pick books?

-Many of our reissues are books that customers at Partners & Crime have been looking for.
-Others – The Marx Sisters, by Barry Maitland, for example, or Peter Watson’s Landscape of Lies, The Romeo Flag, by Caroline Hougan – are books that I just loved, and that I thought deserved another chance to find an audience.
-Then there are books – Elizabeth Ironside’s novels, L.C.
-Tyler’s, Karin Alvtegen’s – that I had been lucky enough to stumble across, and thought might appeal to some American readers.
+Many of our reissues are books that customers at Partners & Crime had been looking for.
+Others – Peter Watson’s Landscape of Lies, The Romeo Flag, by Carolyn Hougan – are books that I just loved, and that I thought deserved another chance to find an audience.
+Then there are books – Elizabeth Ironside’s novels, LC Tyler’s, Karin Alvtegen’s – that I had been lucky enough to stumble across, and thought might appeal to some American readers.
 (The editor-in-chief of a major U.S. publisher told me that he had been offered Ironside’s Death in the Garden when it was first published in England, in 1995.
 I asked why he had turned it down, and he said, “Too intelligent, too English.”
 And I thought, Hunh, you’ve pretty much just described our entire line.)
 I am also shameless when it comes to picking other people’s brains.
 An Australian customer at Partners & Crime mentioned that she worked in publishing back home.
 I asked if she could think of any mysteries she had loved.
-The result is The Second-Last Woman in England, by Maggie Joel, which we will be publishing in April.
+The result is The Second-Last Woman in England, by Maggie Joel.

 Some time ago, Lawrence Block wrote an article for, I think, American Heritage, in which he talked about this very question.
 He noted that many of his friends who read mysteries also read children’s books (this is true of me as well), and he thought that the shared appeal is that with both genres, you are guaranteed a story, a plot.
 SOMETHING will happen.
 I don’t know that that’s the only answer (the Israeli novelist Batya Gur once delivered, at Partners & Crime, a stunning and complex lecture devoted to the same question), but it works for me.